marky291/ragnaranks/readme.md

 If you discover a security vulnerability within this package, send an email to marky360@live.ie

+## Documentation
+You can find documentation on website usage from user perspective at: https://github.com/ragnaranks/docs

 ## Credits

 This project exists thanks to all the people who [contribute](../../contributors).